prep0ster0us/prep0ster0us/README.md

 ## 📈 **What I'm Working On**

+- Exploring live chat session management (both text and media) in iOS (with/without snapshot listeners) 🗒️
+- A grocery cart-sharing app which lets users collaborate on groceries to be bought for the family/house 🛒
 - Enhancing **Spectrum Shift** with complex game mechanics 🎮
 - Exploring cross-platform mobile frameworks 🤖🍎